rpede/MobileProgramming24/_learning_dart/objects.md

 We will look at how to specify constructors, methods and inheritance.
 You will also learn a bit about how Dart deals with nullability.

-Lets jump right into it.
+Let's jump right into it.

 ## Nullability